MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/rooms/voice-recognition.md

 Your IT admin can export your audio data at any time.

-## Supported languages
+## Supported locales

-The following enrollment and in-meeting transcription languages are supported in all countries and regions.
+The following enrollment and in-meeting transcription locales are supported in all countries and regions.

-### Enrollment languages
+### Enrollment locales

-End-users can enroll their voices for recognition in the following languages:
+End-users can enroll their voices for recognition in the following locales:

 |**Language**|**Country/Region**|**Culture ID**|
 |:-----|:-----|:-----|